REZ-OAN/VPS-PoC/Docs/tools_for_virtualization.md

 These tools are used to support the system tools listed above.

 - `dnsmasq`: light-weight DNS/DHCP server.
 Primarily used for allocating IPs to VMs.
-- `dnsutils`: used for DHCP resolution; probably on your distro already
 - `dmidecode`: prints computers SMBIOS table in readable format.
 Optional dependency, depending on your package manager.
-- `ebtables`: used for setting up NAT networking the host
+- `iptables`: used for setting up NAT networking the host.
 - `bridge-utils`: used to create bridge interfaces easily. (tool has been [deprecated since 2016}(https://lwn.net/Articles/703776), but still used)
-- `openssh-server`: enables remote management over SSH At a high-level, this diagram demonstrates the key relationships to understand:
+- `openssh-server`: enables remote management over SSH.

+ At a high-level, this diagram demonstrates the key relationships to understand:

 ![tools-demonstration](../Images/tools_workflow.jpg)